 In addition, the Superior Court Division handles pre and post-conviction mental health cases for those defendants alleged to be incompetent to stand trial and those found to be a danger to the community as a result of mental illness.

-These prosecutors handle a large number of serious cases.
+Prosecutors on this team handle a large number of serious cases.
 They arraign defendants charged in felony complaints, then prepare and conduct preliminary examinations in front of a judge to prove the charges based upon a probable cause standard.
 In doing so, the preliminary hearing Deputy DAs are liaisons between the DA’s Office, law enforcement and the victims and witnesses of crime.

 The pretrial deputies also handle suppression motions, bail reviews, and miscellaneous court calendars.
 Occasionally, they conduct misdemeanor trials, which occur when felony charges are reduced to misdemeanors at the preliminary hearing.

-The team is responsible for prosecuting cases that are bound over by the pretrial team and also serious trials that are assigned vertically from the time the case was presented by law enforcement.
+The trials team is responsible for prosecuting cases that are bound over by the pretrial team and serious trials that are assigned vertically from the time the case was presented by law enforcement.
 Those cases involve murder, attempted murder, arson and other complex felony cases.

 DUI Homicide Unit